 McRobert's approach aims at using the most productive movements, using them as the core or your workout routine.
 The typical routine of his uses 2-3 compounds per workout, along with some "accessory" movements, few overall work sets, and sufficient rest between sessions - fortified with proper rest, nutrition and lifestyle management.

+"Brawn" and "Beyond Brawn" are the most honest books on the subject you will find.
 And don't take it from me, listen to what some of the most knowledgeable experts in the field have to say about McRoberts books:

 "BEYOND BRAWN is, without a doubt, THE most comprehensive book ever written on the topic of strength training and bodybuilding for the genetically average individual."
 And, again, keep in mind that that statement comes from a guy who's read several hundred books on the topic of strength training in the past ten years.
 So my endorsement does not come lightly."

 Lyle McDonald - Bodyrecomposition

 "BEYOND BRAWN is an encyclopedia of information, detail upon detail, of all of the subtopics related to weight training.
 It is not a powerlifting or weightlifting "book."
 This is the book that remains on the floor next to the bed or on the night table which can and should be looked at nightly.
 It should be brought into the gym and reviewed prior to training, as a reminder to do things correctly and well, and for motivation.
 This is a book that can serve as a reference for those who seek factual, useable, effective, practical and applicable training information that can make a difference in one's quest for muscular size and strength.
 It is information upon information about how to train properly and effectively if you believe in the concept of "basics first" training.
-I obviously liked it a lot and recommend it highly.
+I obviously liked it a lot and recommend it highly."

 Brawn - An Abbreviated, Minimalist Training Routine

-Deadlift or stiff deadlift
+Deadlift or Stiff-Leg Deadlift

-Planks 2×60 second holds
+Planks - 2 sets x 60 second holds

 Neck plate raises and bridges

-BB Curls 3 8-12
+Barbell Curls - 3 sets x 8-12 reps